Clark Gable: 1942–1944: World War II

 Gable spent most of 1943 in England at RAF Polebrook with the 351st Bomb Group.
 Gable flew five combat missions, including one to Germany, as an observer-gunner in B-17 Flying Fortresses between May 4 and September 23, 1943, earning the Air Medal and the Distinguished Flying Cross for his efforts.
 During one of the missions, Gable's aircraft was damaged by flak and attacked by fighters, which knocked out one of the engines and shot up the stabilizer.
 In the raid on Germany, one crewman was killed and two others were wounded, and flak went through Gable's boot and narrowly missed his head.
 When word of this reached MGM, studio executives began to badger the Army Air Forces to reassign its most valuable screen actor to noncombat duty.
+Many of the men he served with, such as former Tech.
+Sgt.
+Ralph Cowley, said Gable actually unofficially joined other missions and the above five were only a fraction of the total.
+Adolf Hitler favored Gable above all other actors.
+During World War II, Hitler offered a sizable reward to anyone who could capture and bring Gable to him unscathed.

 In November 1943, Gable returned to the United States to edit his film, on an old Warner's lot donated to the war effort, assigned to the 18th AAF Base Unit (Motion Picture Unit) at Culver City, California, where other stars contributed with any film equipment they had as well.
 In June 1944, Gable was promoted to major.
 While he hoped for another combat assignment, he had been placed on inactive duty and on June 12, 1944, his discharge papers were signed by Captain (later U.S. president) Ronald Reagan.
 Gable completed editing of the film Combat America in September 1944, giving the narration himself and making use of numerous interviews with enlisted gunners as focus of the film.

 Because his motion picture production schedule made it impossible for him to fulfill reserve officer duties, he resigned his commission on September 26, 1947, a week after the Air Force became an independent service branch.

-Adolf Hitler favored Gable above all other actors.
-During World War II, Hitler offered a sizable reward to anyone who could capture and bring Gable to him unscathed.

 Gable was awarded military honors for service: the Distinguished Flying Cross, Air Medal, American Campaign Medal, European-African-Middle Eastern Campaign Medal, and World War II Victory Medal.
 He was a qualified aerial gunner having received his wings upon completion of flexible gunnery school at Tyndall field.

-He made good use of his wartime experiences in the movie Command Decision (1948), playing a World War II brigadier general who supervised bombing raids over Germany.
-Variety said, "His is a believable delivery, interpreting the brigadier-general who must send his men out to almost certain death with an understanding that bespeaks his sympathy with the soldier... ".